seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         MAX-ACCESS  read-only
         STATUS      current
         DESCRIPTION
-             "The number of rows in the cCDMDeliveryTable"
+             "The number of rows in the cCDMDeliveryTable."
-        ::= { cCDMDeliveryInfo 1 }
+        ::= { cCDMDeliveryInfo 1 }i

     cCDMDeliveryTableLastChanged  OBJECT-TYPE
         SYNTAX      TimeStamp